navit-gps/navit/docs/configuration/vehicle.rst

 Linux:
 * source="file:/dev/rfcomm0"	- BlueTooth GPS
 * source="file:/dev/ttyS0"	- serial GPS connected to the first serial port (you may need to add the correct baudrate eg.: freerunner source="file:/dev/ttySAC1" baudrate="9600")
-* source="gpsd_dbus:"           - via dbus, postion reported by gpsd
+* source="gpsd_dbus:"           - via dbus, position reported by gpsd

 **Network based:**<br>
 If you want to connect multiple tools to your GPS, you need an multiplexer tool, as gpsd or gypsy.